 These behaviors may not scream addiction.
-They may even be explained by stress or the fact we are living through difficult times.
+They may even be explained by stress or living through difficult times.
 But, at Sanford Behavioral Health, we say, “If drinking is impacting your relationships, you have a drinking problem, no matter how much alcohol you can handle.”

-Here are some key indicators of drinking problems you might have yet to consider.
-(Or you might have found a way to explain or justify your behavior.)
+Here are some key indicators of drinking problems you might not have considered:

 - Do you lie about where you’ve been and under-report how much you drink?

 - Do you have a feeling of uneasiness or emptiness?

 - Is there a hiding place (in your winter boot or the back of a drawer) where you keep a stash of alcohol for “emergencies”?

 - Is a drink necessary to calm you after a tough day?

 - Has working from home become an excuse to drink during the day?

 - Do you need alcohol to “be yourself” and socialize?

 - Are voices in your head asking questions or telling you what to do?

 - Do you feel isolated, lonely, and unable to seek telehealth or virtual help?

 - Do you seem to hurt the ones you love without understanding why?